Logga in

 Evidence-Based Health Care involves four steps:

-2. Search for Evidence
+2. Searching for the best Evidence

-3. Appraise the Evidence
+3. Critically appraising the Evidence

-4. Apply the Evidence
+4. Applying the Evidence

 Patient/problem Intervention Control/comparison Outcome

 How would I describe my patient?
-Age, male/female, condition…
+Age, male/female, condition or diagnosis.

 What is the main alternative to compare with the intervention?
-Standard care, placebo…
+Standard care, placebo or no comparison.

 In what aspect will this effect my patient?
-Quality of life, mortality, comorbidities…
+Quality of life, mortality or comorbidities.

-2. Search for Evidence
+2. Searching for the best Evidence

 Cochrane Systematic Reviews is a good place to start.

-SBU makes systematic reviews in Swedish.
+SBU conducts systematic reviews in Swedish.

 Search Clinical Key to find published clinical studies, medical ebooks, pictures and First Consult treatment guides.
+You can browse a certain specialty.

-TRIP to find systematic reviews, clinical guidelines, websites, pictures and published clinical studies.
+In TRIP to find systematic reviews, clinical guidelines, websites, pictures and published clinical studies.

-3. Appraise the Evidence
+3. Critically appraising the Evidence

-4. Apply the Evidence
+4. Applying the Evidence

 • Are the benefits of this intervention larger than the possible side effects?